Support services for young people moving to independent living

-The Financial Wellbeing and Capability helps people address immediate needs in times of financial crisis, better manage their money and plan for the medium to long term and provides access to safe, affordable funds that may not be available through mainstream financial services.
+The Financial Wellbeing and Capability activity helps people address immediate needs in times of financial crisis, better manage their money and plan for the medium to long term and provides access to safe, affordable funds that may not be available through mainstream financial services.
 This includes Emergency Relief, Commonwealth Financial Counselling and Financial Capability services.

-Centrelink provides Financial Information Service — a free, confidential service that provides education and information on financial and lifestyle issues to all Australians.
+Centrelink provides the Financial Information Service — a free, confidential service that provides education and information on financial and lifestyle issues to all Australians.

 Moneysmart website offers free advice and independent guidance so people can make the best choices for their money.
 There is a section for young people offering advice on things such as buying a car, moving out of home, first job and getting a first big bill.